DanBuchan/awd_coursera_container/README.md

 You must also be familar with the coursera docker build process.
 Anything you succesfully build must also be run through their build tool to check for safety/security. https://github.com/coursera/coursera-labs.
 Roughly though, get your docker image working locally.
 Set up the coursera tool.
 Then use the run-lab/run.sh to build a version and if that works you can zip up your docker creation directory and upload your docker info to coursera labs.

-To upload to coursera you need to provide a zip of the directory (and all its contents) that contains the dockerfile, `zip -r name.zip path/`
+To upload to coursera you need to provide a zip of the directory (and all its contents) that contains the dockerfile, `zip -r name.zip path/`.
+Note that you should make the zip file in directory that contains the dockerfile, don't zip the containing directory

 ## Things of note